-Our practice is located outside of the Perth CBD and because of this our hourly rates are 20% lower than the standard rates charged by most Perth law firms.
+Our practice is located outside of the Perth CBD and because of this our hourly rates and fixed prices for commercial work and for litigation are 20% lower than the standard rates charged by most Perth law firms.
 Our rates are extremely competitive compared to the rates charged by other commercial law firms.
 Contact us today for more information - click here.

 Where the relationship of principal and agent has been created by agreement, it is open to the parties to agree to terminate the relationship.
 It is also generally possible for the parties to unilaterally terminate the relationship, that is, to withdraw agreement.
 This may be by the giving of notice or by implied revocation.
 This right to unilaterally terminate is subject to rules dealing with irrevocable authorities.
 (G Masel, The Laws of Australia, Thomson Lawbook Online, [8.1.80])